 While some entertainment options are kid-friendly (Blue Man Group), others are decidedly more grown-up and edgy (cue risqué Broadway show, “Rock of Ages”).

-New in 2018: Norwegian will introduce a new ship in the Breakaway Plus class called Norwegian Bliss in 2018.
+Norwegian introduced a new ship in the Breakaway Plus class called Norwegian Bliss in early 2018.